jdegbau/jdegbau.github.io/index.md

 ---
 layout: default
-title: "Happy Jekylling!"
+title: "The Home of Joshua DeGrasse-Baumann"
 ---

-## You're ready to go!
+## Hello!
+I'm Josh!

 <h3>Articles</h3>
 <a href="{% link blog.md %}">See the whole blog</a>